sqlxpert/lights-off-aws/README.md

 |[RDS database cluster](https://console.aws.amazon.com/rds/home#databases:)|&check;||cluster snapshot||&check;||
 |[CloudFormation stack](https://console.aws.amazon.com/cloudformation/home#/stacks)|||||||&check;|

-* Do not copy and paste tag keys from the table to AWS; the ones in the table contain non-breaking (non-ASCII) hyphens.
+* Do not copy and paste tag keys from the table to AWS; the table uses non-breaking (non-ASCII) hyphens for formatting purposes.
 * Not all EC2 instances support hibernation.
 * Not all RDS database clusters support cluster-level reboot.
 * If an AWS resource is tagged for multiple operations at the same time, an